NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 | Logs | Log file names reflect the Flight Line #, corresonding to the L1 Reflectance Tile | Log file names reflect the time stamp of the flight line |
 | Logs | BRDF logs added (BRDF_COEFFS_JSON_for_Hytools and BRDF_Config_JSON_for_Hytools) | No BRDF logs |

-Now that you have a high-level picture of what has changed, let's take a look at the bidirectional reflectance data in Python.
+Now that you have a high-level picture of what has change between the directional and bidirectional reflectance revisionsd, let's take amore detailed  look at th contents of thee bidirectional reflectance data in Python.

 In Python, you can look inside the HDF5 dataset with the `h5py visititems` function.
 The `list_dataset` function defined below displays all datasets stored in the hdf5 file and their locations within the hdf5 file: